top of page

 Yong Ling Kang

 A beautiful book about a mother and young son (and their kitten) going into Nana's attic to go through Nana's things because Nana has died.
 I love how Nana says "So, we'll make sure to keep her in our stories." and Xavier says, "Do stories hide in boxes?"
 The Green Baby Swing is a swaddle baby carrier and Xavier uses it for the kitten.
 They share it in the end.
 Just a warm hearted feeling when you are done reading.
+It deals with emotions of loss.

 2024